Document

 • Global Investor Access: Companies can attract a diverse pool of international investors.

-• Portfolio Diversification: Investors gain exposure to foreign markets without navigating complex regulations.
+• Portfolio Diversification: Investors gain exposure to foreign markets without having to navigate complex regulations.

 • Increased Liquidity: Listing on international exchanges can enhance share liquidity.